kulidje/x8313-etl/README.md

 A simple but tedious collection of pre-processing wrappers used for reading raw-data and transforming it to clean processed Pandas DataFrames which get stored in an AWS RDS Data Lake.

-Not sexy, but massively time-consuming (in the short-run), time-saving (in the long run) and essential to any data-analysis project.
+Not sexy, but massively time-consuming (in the short-run), time-saving (in the long-run) and essential to any data-analysis project.